 Now before you immediately think of the luau themed parties with everyone wearing plastic grass skirts, coconut bras and fake flowers or the little wiggle dashboard dolls of the fifties, let me clarify.
 It’s nothing like that!

-I was raised in the islands.
-I was taught that hula is the very heartbeat of the people of Hawaiʻi.
+Growing up in the islands, I was taught that hula is the very heartbeat of the people of Hawaiʻi.
 It tells the story of their hopes, dreams and history.
 It preserves their language and culture in a way nothing else can.

-Growing up in the islands, I was always mesmerized by the hula.
+I was always mesmerized by the hula.
 I was enrolled in classes after school as a kid and danced in programs my whole childhood under the direction of some amazing Kumu (teachers).

 Every time we had visitors come to town, my mother would take them to the Kodak hula show, and I’d beg to go with them.
 I remember laughing at the joy Hilo Hattie showed as she comically danced for the tourist.
-But more than that, I was brought to tears as I watched the kane (men) and wahine (women) dance Kahiko style chants with such skill and precision that it took my breath away.
+But more than that, I was brought to tears as I watched the kane (men) and wahine (women) hula to the Kahiko style chants with such skill and precision that it took my breath away.

 That search led me to a get-together where a bunch of local dancers would gather each month in Daytona Beach, FL.
 I was stunned to see the room filled with a bunch of haole (Caucasian) women, my age and older.
 They were all laughing hysterically and having a great time.
 There was a live band with three Polynesian men playing island music and two of the women spontaneously jumped up from their seats to the stage and started dancing.